 But in the process, I learned how to fend for myself.
 If I found myself in a tough situation, I had to rely on myself to get out of it.

 How To Make It Work For You: You cannot whine, blame others, or point fingers if you plan to be successful.
-That means Snowflakes will need to take responsibility for their actions.
-As an adult, they can no longer act like a baby and cry out for momma.
+You’re still in second grade.
+Grow up and stop crying out for momma to make it all better.

 3. Mistakes Don’t Go Away